Nyuuhmu/vbascr-pkmn-random-inputs/README.md

 A (vba-rr) generation specific Pokemon lua script which, essentially, presses (weighted) random buttons to play the game while you watch.

 # Supports
-- Gen1: Soon
+- Gen1: Supports Yellow
-- Gen2: Soon
+- Gen2: Currently no support
-- Gen3: Pretty much full support for Ruby/Sapphire, full support for Emerald
+- Gen3: Supports Ruby, Sapphire and Emerald

+Heads up; Gen1 is currently missing a bunch of features that are present in Gen3.

 # Features
 - Directional Bias Mode